 (nĕrv) [L. nervus, sinew] Parallel axons running together inside an epineurium (thick connective tissue sheath).
 In the nerve, axons are wrapped into small bundles by endoneuria (thin connective tissue sheaths); each small bundle of axons is called a fascicle.
 The neuronal cell bodies of a nerve's axons are in the brain, the spinal cord, or ganglia, but the nerves run only in the peripheral nervous system.
 Nerves with axons that conduct electrochemical impulses toward the central nervous system (CNS) are afferent, nerves with axons that conduct impulses away from the CNS are efferent, and nerves with both afferent and efferent axons are mixed.
 Nerves in the peripheral nervous system are roughly analogous to tracts in the CNS and, like tracts, act as highways that axons can join or leave on the way from their origin to their target.
 SEE: ansa; cell; nervus; illus.

 SYMPTOMS: A broad array of insults may damage nerves, including direct trauma, repetitive motion injuries, compression by neighboring structures, glycosylation, infections, drugs, toxins, and paraneoplastic syndromes.
 Symptoms of nerve injury include paresthesias, loss of sensation and position sense, impaired motor function, cranial nerve malfunction, changes in reflexes, and impairments in glandular secretion.

 TESTS FOR LOSS OF FUNCTION: The assessment of nerve injury includes a careful neurological examination, sometimes accompanied by tests, e.g., electromyography or nerve conduction studies.

 abducens n.
 A somatic motor nerve originating in the abducens nucleus in the pons.
-It runs in the subarachnoid space and the cavernous sinus inside the skull, enters the back of ...
+It runs in the subarachnoid space and the cavernous sinus inside ...